de-neb/Simon/README.md

-# Simon
+# Simon Game
-Click the correct colors in the exact sequence
+Creating Simo using JS, html and CSS